|Table of contents|

 - Go Scorer

-It also includes, with permission, third party software:
+It also included, with permission, third party software:

 System requirements are: Windows PC with IE Explorer or Firefox (Oriental fonts not required).
 MAC users can read all the database games, commentaries and html pages but the program suite will not work except, perhaps, with a Windows emulator.
 Install is by simple copying; no registry changes.